Page Summary

 When a foundation fails, different methods are used to repair it.
 The types of materials used for foundations also have different implications.
-A building’s stability will depend on the severity of the failure, as will how quickly you need to get the damage fixed.
+A building’s stability will depend on the severity of the failure and how quickly you need to fix the damage.
 There are two main types of foundations: independent and monolithic slabs.
 For independent foundations, jacking the building may not be necessary.
 In some cases, interior slab replacement may be necessary.

-How much does it cost to repair foundation crack?
+How much does it cost to repair the foundation cracks?
 Crack repairs can cost anywhere from $250 to $20,000.
 In some cases, the cost depends on the size and style of

 the foundation.
 A small crack may only need a polyurethane sealant to be sealed, and a contractor may charge around $250 per square foot.
 Other cracks, especially horizontal ones, will require a more extensive solution.
 In such cases, foundation contractors may recommend installing piers and steel to reinforce the foundation.

-Small, hairline cracks on the foundation are relatively inexpensive to fix, and some homeowners decide to do the job themselves.
+Small, hairline cracks on the foundation are relatively inexpensive, and some homeowners decide to do the job themselves.
 Small cracks on the exterior of a house are often easily repaired with concrete-patching compounds, and larger cracks may require a more comprehensive approach.
-While some repairs may last for years, others will need to be redone after a few years.
-The type of foundation repair that is most effective depends on the problem, and the amount of money you’d like to spend.
+While some repairs may last for years, others must be redone after a few years.
+The type of foundation repair that is most effective depends on the problem and the amount of money you’d like to spend.

 Major repairs of foundation cracks may require piers, hydraulic jacks, and foundation re-leveling.
 Major foundation repairs can cost up to $10,000 or more, but